kmsnx/vscode-settings/README.md

 # VS Code Settings ⚙️

-These are my VS Code settings optimized for Web development in TypeScript and Python.
+These are my VS Code settings optimized for Web development in JavaScript/TypeScript.
 It's perfect setup for anyone who would like to quickly improve coding expirience in VS Code without too much of a hustle.
 Enjoy!

 ### Install 🔧